pump-io/pump.io/CONTRIBUTING.md

 Congratulations!
 Your code's made it into pump.io!
 Thanks for contributing - we hope to see you again soon <3

+## Getting help

+Everyone gets stuck sometimes.
+If this is you, the community will be happy to help you.

+[Here's a couple ways][community] that you can get in touch.
+The easiest way is probably IRC - you can download a client, but for your first time it'll be easier to use https://webchat.freenode.net/.
+You need to join the `#pump.io` channel; make up a nickname and don't check the "auth to services" checkbox.
+Be aware that it's normal to not receive an immediate reply on IRC - people often leave their IRC clients open while they do other things and come back and read the history later.
+This is also why it's important to not say things like "can I ask a question?" - just ask!
+Someone'll probably give you an answer later.

+Alternately, you can ask for help in a comment on the issue you're fixing.

+Finally, you can contact [Alex Jordan][] directly.
+He'll be happy to answer any questions you have.

  [Code of Conduct]: https://github.com/pump-io/pump.io/blob/master/CODE_OF_CONDUCT.md
  [Contributor Covenant]: http://contributor-covenant.org/
  [good first pr]: https://github.com/pump-io/pump.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+pr%22